 Buyers get a credit on their Statement of Adjustments on deals that close in the first half of the year and then are responsible for the full payment when due in July.
 Deals that complete very close to July 1 will usually see the lawyers or notaries collecting from both parties and remitting the taxes directly.
 They will still need the cooperation of any party eligible for the Home Owner Grant to complete it.

 Tax notices are sent out in June to the owner(s) of record as of the previous March or April.
 If you are purchasing your property in the March to July period, after purchasing the property you should contact the municipal tax authority to confirm you are the new owner.
 This will ensure you receive the tax notice on a timely basis and avoid a penalty for unpaid taxes.

 If you have purchased a property and you do not have the tax notice by mid June, you should obtain it directly from the tax authority, as not receiving the bill is not a recognized excuse for paying late, and the penalty will still apply.

 When the bank collects a property tax portion with your mortgage:

 Some prefer to have the property taxes included with the mortgage payment.
 Most lenders accommodate this request, a minor few, do not.
 The bank adds a specified amount to the regular mortgage payment, and the extra funds are placed in a tax account.

 If you have this arrangement with your bank, and if you are eligible for the Home Owner Grant, make sure you sign for the Grant before the tax due date.
-The Home Owner Grant can either be claimed on-line, or by signing & mailing the Grant declaration on the reverse of the property tax notice; How to Submit Your Grant Application.
+The Home Owner Grant can either be claimed on-line, or by signing & mailing the Grant declaration on the reverse of the property tax notice; Apply for the home owner grant.

 Others prefer to pay their own property taxes, however many lenders will make it mandatory to include the property taxes with the payment, especially in cases with high ratio financing.